unnsse/unnsse.io/content/posts/boundingbox_05032025.md

 connected component labeling, and spatial clustering in large datasets or grid-based simulations.

 *Note*: This article is no means a TDD tutorial...
-This article doesn't delve step-by-step regarding the TDD paradigm of "faking till you make" with a broken test and then fix in its context.
+This article doesn't delve step-by-step regarding the TDD paradigm of "faking till you make it" with a broken test and then fix in its context.
 Its how I chose to approach the development before writing this article.

 # Acceptance Criteria